Work in progress: excerpt from Sow the Wind - a novel.

 dominant note of the nineteenth century.’

-the question of why the Western Roman Empire succumbed when the Eastern Empire did not.
+The fall of Rome Eastern Empire did not.
 Explanations of the coming fall

 were being given by historians long before the collapse actually occurred.
 In